Vietnam and Cambodia hit back at landmark Laos dam

 "In the absence of an agreement, other countries can disagree if they like but this can't stop Laos," said Jian-hua Meng, a specialist in sustainable hydropower at the World Wildlife Fund.

-"The role of the MRC is now being questioned along with the level of investment put in the organization."
+"The role of the MRC is now being questioned along with the level of investment put in the organisation."

 TURNING POINT